When we first met Brad*

 Brad was a patient at the Willows Hospital Unit and the school provided outreach lessons for him.
 He was very timid and would only speak when addressed but was polite and cooperative.

-Brad has missed a lot of education and was very gloomy about his academic potential which made him uneasy about school.
-Brad has a diagnosis of Autism Spectrum Disorder including social communication and social interaction difficulties.
-He has difficulties with his mental health, emotional regulation, slef-esteem, self-care and independence.
+Our preference is always to work with parents/carers and the placing authorities where a placement has broken down.
+In circumstances in which the placement can no longer meet the need, we aim to work with all parties to support transition to another placement.
+If a student is given a fixed term exclusion, work will be provided where possible for them to complete in the home during their absence from school.
+Brad had missed a lot of education and was very gloomy about his academic potential which made him uneasy about school.
+Brad has a diagnosis of Autistic Spectrum Disorder including social communication and social interaction difficulties.
+He also has difficulties with his mental health, emotional regulation, self-esteem, self-care and independence.
 Brad was also diagnosed with Type II diabetes.

-The school helped promote his emotional and social development through tutorial sessions, preparing for Working Life, Personal Social and Health Education and through trips, activities and school outings.
+The school also promoted his emotional and social development through Tutorial sessions, Preparation for Working Life, Personal Social and Health Education and through trips, activities and school outings.

 We offered Brad lots of praise and compliments on a daily basis and worked closely with Meeko House to encourage good personal hygiene and healthy living skills.

-Brad is moving on to study a Level 2 Health & Social Care course at College and will undoubtedly embark on his career path of choice.
-We have no doubt hat he will continue to improve his successes.
+Brad is moving on to study a Level 2 Health and Social Course at College and will undoubtedly embark on the career path of his choice.
+He will no doubt continue to improve his successes.